 Several important things were accomplished during his tenure as Presiding Bishop including the issuance of a proclamation declaring the last week in February to be Founders week throughout The Way of the Cross Church of Christ, International, stating that appropriate celebrations should be held each year in each church to commemorate the occasion.
 He also established the Board of Bishops and the Pastoral Council.
-One of his proudest accomplishments was the establishment of an affiliation with the body fo churches in Ghana, West Africa.
+One of his proudest accomplishments was the establishment of an affiliation with the body of churches in Ghana, West Africa.

-He died on March 17, 1981, having completed forty-five years of ministry.
+Bishop John Luke Brooks transitioned on March 17, 1981, having completed forty-five years of ministry.